phalcon/documentation/docs/acl.md

 ```

 ## Adding Components
 A [Component][acl-component] in the context of Phalcon\Acl represents an area of the application where access is controlled.
 In an MVC application, this typically corresponds to a Controller.
-Although it is not mandatory, you can use the [Phalcon\Acl\Component][acl-component] class to define components in the application.
+Although not required, you can use the [Phalcon\Acl\Component][acl-component] class to define components in the application.
 It is important to add related actions to a component so that the ACL understands what it should control.

 There are two ways to add components to our list: